 During the process of installing conservatory insulation and cladovers, the glazing bars integrity is compromised when they are screwed into to attach the conservatory insulation.
 Besides affecting the primary function of the glazing bar, the ventilation and drainage are also affected.

 A conservatory roof is designed to be a lightweight structure that serves many purposes.
-The design process is very technical and a lot of factors are taken into consideration, the weight, strength, environmental load, waterproofing and ventilation.
+The design process is very technical and a lot of factors are taken into consideration, weight, strength, environmental load, waterproofing and ventilation.

 Glazing bars are actually technical components composed of numerous elements to ensure that a conservatory roof can provide adequate support for the intended roof panels, gaskets, baffles and other components to provide a watertight seal.
-Conservatory insulation companies compromise every one of these intergral features when fixing into glazing bars whilst insulating a conservatory roof.
+Conservatory insulation companies compromise every one of these integral features when fixing into glazing bars whilst insulating a conservatory roof.

 2. Overloading glazing bars during a conservatory insulation project